wdi-sg/gitbook-2018/05-express/express-intro/00node.md

 > http
 // [ a massive 'http' object returned from the 'http' module ]

+> process
+// [an object with a long list of properties that comes together with node]
 ```

 Press control-c twice to exit REPL.